 Relevant interests and hobbies say you’re marketing material without using those exact words.
 Choose relevant ones (e.g., lifestyle blogging) rather than irrelevant ones (e.g., karaoke).

 Pro Tip: As a digital marketer, you’re savvy with social media.
 But, before you hand in that resume, check your online presence and purge any drunken photos and political rants.

-How About a Digital Marketing Cover Letter?
+Write a Digital Marketing Cover Letter

 A digital marketing resume without a cover letter is like a landing page without a CTA—

 Here’s how to write a cover letter for digital marketing jobs that’ll make you the qualified lead:

 - Start with a compelling introduction that captures their interest.

 - Add a body area which explains why you are the best candidate for the job.

 - Show them that they are the company you want to work for.